sarasunsh/flaskr-tdd/README.md

 1. What a "request" is.
 1. How HTML pages are rendered and/or returned to the end user.

+:sunny: *Quick word about decorators: applying a decorator to an arbitrary function and then calling function, is the equivalent of calling decorator(function).
+Guide here: http://avinashv.net/2008/04/python-decorators-syntactic-sugar/*

 > **NOTE**: This tutorial is powered by **[Real Python](https://realpython.com)**.
 Please support this open source project by purchasing our [courses](http://www.realpython.com/courses) to learn Python and web development with Django and Flask!

 ### Contents